AdvaithD/succinct-relay/README.md

     /mumbai.ts - Manually queue a message for execution from mumbai -> goerli /test - Has two simple tests that go over emitting execution requests and executing them
 ```

+## How It Works

+1. Anyone can call `send()` on the `Counter` contract with the appropriate arguments and a signature
+2. This emits an event `RequestForward()` that is picked up by the trusted relayer
+3. The relayer then takes the arguments in the event and calls `execute()` on the bridge on the target chain
+4. This results in the `increment()` function being called by the bridge on the target chain.

+NOTE: The `Counter` contract is owned by the bridge contract (as seen in the constructor when calling `Owned(_bridge)`)

 ## Setup

 Setup involves preparing necessary artifacts for the relay, running a docker postgres container and